- Replacing Your Church Video Projector

 The MP-CD1 also has limited resolution compared to some of the other best projectors.
 The max resolution is 854 x 480 pixels, which is SD quality.

 The drawbacks are related to the image quality, which is to be expected with a portable projector.
 It cannot fit a large bulb.
 However, the compact size also makes it more convenient.
 You can take it with you anywhere and it only takes 5 seconds to boot up.

 Sometimes people want specialized projectors for church multimedia.
 If I covered all those types of projectors, this already long article would become a novel.
 So here is a list of the articles we have on special video projectors for churches.

 - A Great Short Throw Projector For Church

 - Best HD Projector For Church

 Plus here are some other helpful articles that you can benefit from.

 Which Video Projection System Did You Choose?

-I hope you have found this article informative in your search of the best projector for a small church.
-My small church chose the Optoma video projector.
+I hope you have found this article informative in your search for the best church projector.
+My little church chose the Optoma video projector.
 It has served our purposes quite well.
-We have 3 other churches that rent our building and all of them have enjoyed our new church video projector over the antique we were using before.
+We have three other churches that rent our building, and all of them have enjoyed our new church video projector over the antique we were using before.

-I am always curious what others think and decide.
+I am always curious about what others think and decide.
 Let me know what video projector you ended up choosing as the best projector for a small church.
 Inquiring minds want to know.